intrahealth/client-registry-docs/docs/dev/docker.md

 ## Prerequisites

 * Any modern PC capable of running Docker for Desktop.
     * macOS: 2010 and newer Macs. macOS 10.13 or later (Sierra, Mojava, Catalina).
-4GB of RAM is the minimum but 8GB RAM is recommended for OpenCR.
     * Windows 10 64-bit (Education, Pro, or Enterprise).
 Note that you must have Hyper-V and Containers Windows enabled and these require administrator privileges.
+* 8GB RAM on the computer is recommended.
+ElasticSearch and HAPI FHIR Server will use up to 1GB of RAM.
+OpenCR Service will use less than 200MB RAM.
 * Docker for Desktop
 * [Node 10](https://nodejs.org/en/download/package-manager) which includes npm.
 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)